SaminKirigaya/Restaurant_Web_Design_With_Es7_Bootstrap5/README.md

 ## Run Locally

-Just clone the project and enjoy with index page !!!
+Just clone the project, keep in the root of you hosting and enjoy with index page !!!
 ## Optimizations

 Added more responsive view for different displays.